X

 2. Preparing warm water

 If you are in a country where soft water is attainable, use it for your matcha.
 When you buy water from stores, make sure you choose soft water.
 Purified water is preferable.
-If you don’t have a water purifier, boil it without a lid and let it boil for a while to remove chlorine odor.
+If you don’t have a water purifier, boil it without a lid and let it simmer for a while to remove chlorine odor.

 Whatever water you use, you need to boil it before use.